-Since the 2010s, more than half of the population lives in urban areas in Ghana.
+Since the 2010s, more than half of the population in Ghana lives in urban areas.
 Despite their rapid expansion in size and population, most cities remain small by world standards.

-In the last few years, institutions have been unable to cope with the rapid urban transition and Ghana has started to see the side effects of rapid urbanization, including congestion, unregulated urban expansion, and limited access to services and affordable quality housing.
+In the last few years, institutions have been unable to cope with the rapid urban transition and Ghana has started to see the side effects of rapid urbanisation, including congestion, unregulated urban expansion, and limited access to services and affordable quality housing.

-The second largest city in Ghana is Kumasi.
-The greater Kumasi Metropolitan Area (gKMA) is the result of multiple extensions of the cities perimeter, including the inner Kumasi (KMA) and twelve additional municipalities and districts.
+Kumasi is the second largest city in Ghana and the greater Kumasi Metropolitan Area (gKMA) is the result of multiple extensions of the city's perimeter, including inner Kumasi (KMA) and twelve additional municipalities and districts.
 It covers a total land area of 2,603km2 with a total population of 3,190,473.
 Kumasi is set to more than double its population.
 The population density is expected to substantially increase from 159 people per hectare (in 2010) to 279 per hectare in 2033.